Visit Kure

 A genuine Type 10 Kaiten, the prototype variant built on the Type 92 electric torpedo (the combat-deployed Type 1 was the only variant actually used in attacks).
 Walking around it is sobering rather than thrilling — the curators have framed it carefully, with explanatory panels that take a clear position on the human cost of the program.

-Simple ship-building activities, knot-tying stations, and a small bridge simulator.
-If you are visiting with children under 10, plan 30 extra minutes here.
+The rebuilt third floor includes a workshop space with hands-on science activities and make-it-yourself sessions.
+If you are visiting with children, plan 30 extra minutes here.
 They will not want to leave.

 Practical tips for foreign visitors